hyosung11/Launch-School/Courses/journal.md

 16:11 Working through the study guide.
 I think I need to look at examples of static methods in the class syntax.

 16:24 I'm on the couch now and I feel really tired at the moment.
 I could take a nap before dinner.

+17:21 I fell asleep for a few minutes.
+I wish I had copied those examples of static methods on classes with Aryan.
+I don't know if I have those in my notes.